ucsb-cs16/ucsb-cs16.github.io/instructors/piazza.md

 ---
 parent: "Instructor Resources"
-grand_parent: Topics
 layout: default
 title: "piazza"
-desc: "Forum for classroom discussions"
+description: "Forum for classroom discussions"
 ---

 [piazza.com](https://piazza.com) is a commerical, for-profit enterprise that offers a product for classroom discussion forums.